PvPClt/project/album_en.md

 ![](Images/En_Album_30.jpg)

-Inside a Russian military commissariat.
+Inside a military commissariat in a  Russian town.
 A large poster on the wall reads:

 A conscript must bring: